Table of Contents

 Everyone takes time to settle into a new role.
 But, as any line manager will tell you, graduates take just that little bit more hand-holding.
 Crucially, they don’t know what they don’t know.

 Again, less of a problem with experienced hires.
 They’ve got the knowledge to make an impact sooner than their younger peers, and are often more self-aware when it comes to gaps in their expertise.
+This is one of the biggest reasons why some companies choose hiring for experience.

-The drawbacks of experienced hires
+The disadvantages of hiring experienced employees

 Experience & future potential